Roger Pogoy: National team career

 Pogoy first played for the national team in the SEABA Stankovic Cup in 2016.
 He was also on the 24-man list for the 2016 Olympic Qualifying Tournament (OQT) in Manila.
 He also joined the team for the 2016 FIBA Asia Challenge.
 He averaged 6.8 points, 4.2 rebounds and 1.6 assists in the tournament.

-Pogoy was also named to the 2017 SEABA Championship lineup, and the 2017 William Jones Cup lineup.
+Pogoy was named to the 2017 SEABA Championship lineup and the 2017 William Jones Cup lineup.
 His team also finished 7th in the 2017 FIBA Asia Cup.
 He also participated in the November 2017 window and February 2018 window for the 2019 FIBA Asia World Cup Qualifiers.

 In 2018, Pogoy was on the Gilas 3x3 team for the 2018 FIBA 3x3 World Cup.
 He scored 4 points in his debut against Brazil.
-They lost their next games against Mongolia and Canada, but finished their campaign with a win against Russia to finish 3rd in Pool D.
+They lost their next games against Mongolia and Canada but finished their campaign with a win against Russia to finish 3rd in Pool D.